The nutrient that I want to talk about today isn’t very well known.

 Researchers extracted and isolated it in 1849, but it wasn't until the 1980s that they discovered high levels of it in the central nervous system, and found that it plays a key role in neurotransmission (1, 4).

-Studies show that it may increase GABA-A receptor function and enhance serotonin receptor sensitivity, working similarly to anti-anxiety (benzodiazepines) and antidepressant (SSRIs) medications (2-3, 5).
+Studies show that it can increase GABA-A receptor function and enhance serotonin receptor sensitivity, working similarly to anti-anxiety (benzodiazepines) and antidepressant (SSRIs) medications (2-3, 5).

-Inositol levels in the brain have also been shown to be altered in several neuropsychiatric conditions (30).
+Inositol levels in the brain have also been shown to be lower in people with several neuropsychiatric conditions (30).